flame-engine/flame/doc/input.md

 }
 ```

-Warning: `HasTapableComponents`uses an advanced gesture detector under the hood and as explained further up on this page, shouldn't be used alongside basic detectors.
+Warning: `HasTapableComponents` uses an advanced gesture detector under the hood and as explained further up on this page it shouldn't be used alongside basic detectors.

 ### Dragable components

-Just like with `Tapable` Flame offers a mixin for `Dragable`.
+Just like with `Tapable`, Flame offers a mixin for `Dragable`.

 By adding the `HasDragableComponents` mixin to your game, and by using the mixin `Dragable` on your components can override the following methods, enabling an easy to use drag event on your components.